 ERGA has produced a wide range of reports and statements on the AVMSD and other matters related to audiovisual media services.
 These documents can be found on the ERGA website.

 To guide its work, ERGA adopts annual work programmes outlining the objectives of its various subgroups.

 - ERGA’s Rules of Procedure, as amended on 10 December 2019

 The AVMSD recognises the role of the independent regulatory authorities which in most Member States are responsible for the enforcement of the national measures transposing the rules of the Directive.

 Following the revision of the Directive in 2018, Member States are required to ensure that the competent national regulatory authorities are legally distinct from the government and functionally independent of their respective governments and of any other public or private body.

-In addition, Member States need to guarantee that national regulatory authorities exercise their powers impartially and transparently. and in accordance with the objectives of the Directive.
-In particular this includes objectives of media pluralism, cultural and linguistic diversity, consumer protection, accessibility, non-discrimination, the proper functioning of the internal market and the promotion of fair competition.
+In addition, Member States need to guarantee that national regulatory authorities exercise their powers impartially and transparently and in accordance with the objectives of the Directive.
+In particular, this includes the objectives of media pluralism, cultural and linguistic diversity, consumer protection, accessibility, non-discrimination, the proper functioning of the internal market and the promotion of fair competition.